pedalvixen/pedalvixen.github.io/index.md

 - Use my iPhone’s NFC reader for more than Apple Pay - I want to use it as my badge to unlock my door at work on days I forget my badge.

 - Build a LAMP web server with WordPress using a Raspberry Pi .
 Bonus points: Include an AI chatbot.

+(New addition: Learn how to build a secure website to host this blog)